ckaznocha/axosoft-python/README.md

 ##To Do
 - Implement code grant type authentication.
-- Figure out a nice way child resources.
+- Figure out an elegent way to access a resource's children.
     - e.g. `/features/{id}/emails`
 - Handle binary attachments.